AI Sovereignty on Commodity Hardware

 Apple Silicon's unified memory architecture offers something no other consumer hardware does: up to 512 GB of high-bandwidth memory accessible to both CPU and GPU, in a package that fits on a desk and draws under 200 watts.

-This hardware isn't designed for AI.
-Apple built it for video professionals, 3D artists, and software developers.
-But through an accident of architecture — unified memory that the GPU can directly access without PCIe bottlenecks — it happens to be extraordinary for large-model inference.
+Apple didn't build this for AI.
+They built it for video professionals, 3D artists, and software developers.
+But through an accident of architecture, unified memory that the GPU can access directly without PCIe bottlenecks, it happens to be extraordinary for large-model inference.

 The missing piece was intelligent quantization.
 You can fit a 400B model into 512 GB, but only if you compress it smartly.
 That's RAM's contribution.